rohitkhera/cf_fips_rand/README.md

    to build the shlibs, programs, java classes and jni shlib

-3) If you just wish to compile the statically linked fips program use target (a) above (requires that you compile / install OpenSSL FIPS module)
+3) If you just wish to compile the statically linked fips program use target (b) above (requires that you compile / install OpenSSL FIPS module)

 4) If you just have OpenSSL installed, but have not compiled the FIPS module, use build target (c) above